KnowOneActual/bulletproof-video-playback/README.md

 > "What does this system need?" → Use that codec

 Instead of debating codecs, bulletproof asks the question:
-- Are you QLab on macOS for live playback? → Use ProRes Proxy
+- Are you doing live playback? → Use ProRes/H.264
 - Are you streaming? → Use H.265
 - Are you long-term storage? → Use ProRes HQ
 - On Linux without Python? → Use H.264/H.265 with pure Bash
+- Do you need to automate? → Use Folder Monitor with pattern rules

-Each profile is a prepackaged answer to that question.
+Each profile and tool is a prepackaged answer to that question.

 ## Contributing